 This kind of headgear is not commonly used and is more suitable for children, novices, boxers whose nose is injured and bleeding easily.

-Hard masks are generally used as external protection.
+Complicated masks are generally used as external protection.

 At the same time, the inner lining has the characteristics of the whole monkey face headgear, which improves the disadvantage that the cross beam headgear can’t defend the chin.

-Disadvantages: the worst sight, large size, not suitable for long-term wear, it can be used as a novice psychological adaptation stage of the equipment.
+Disadvantages: the worst sight, large size, not suitable for long-term wear, can be used as a novice psychological adaptation stage of the equipment.

 Newcomers use full-enclosed masks to carry out the psychological transition in actual combat.
 Once adapted, they can remove the outer face masks and become full monkey face headgear.